-All Honors College students are part of the Honors College Living-Learning Community (LLC).
+The Honors College Living-Learning Community (LLC) is composed of the Honors students living in Honors Hall and on the 2nd and 3rd floors of Lincoln Hall.
 The Honors College LLC is a community that reaches across the West Virginia University campus to provide opportunities for Honors Scholars to extend their learning beyond the classroom through trips, dinners, and special events.
 Founded on the idea that some of the most important interactions a student has with professors and fellow students occur outside of the classroom, the LLC is committed to providing the opportunities for these encounters to take place.
-Honors College freshmen also have the opportunity to live in Honors Housing in one of our two residence halls: Honors Hall (Downtown Campus) and Lincoln Hall (Evansdale Campus).